FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_06.md

 # STRUCTURE

-- Bayesian clustering model (Pritchard, Stephens, Donnely, Genetics 2000) **infer the latent population structure** by a stratified analysis.
+- Bayesian clustering model (Pritchard, Stephens, Donnelly, Genetics 2000) **infer the latent population structure** by a stratified analysis.
 - Assigns individuals to $K$ source populations; under admixture, each individual can have **fractional ancestry** across populations.
 - Works best with **strong population structure** (a few distinct ancestries) and **many variants / ancestry-informative markers (AIMs)**.